tel/old-blog/_drafts/six_points_about_type_safety.md

    Massive effort is taken to ensure that these exotic dynamics are well protected and end users are encouraged to avoid them at all costs.[^unsafe]

+   When these mechanisms are truly unavoidable, they typically mean that the burden of proving type safety, progress and preservation, has shifted from the compiler to the programmer.
+Thus, they are typically tools reserved for experts.

+## Footnotes

 [^typeable]: Even if you have a type system which is by default erased it's sometimes possible to retain information from it for purposes of reflection at runtime.
 Haskell's `Typeable` mechanism does this.
 Notably, these mechanisms can be very dangerous.
 It's easy to break type safety if they're included.